Vyral/base-template/_posts/2022-03-31-tulsa-looks-good-on-revitalize-t-town.md

 {% include excerpt.html %}

 Today we’re talking with Jennifer Barcus-Schafer, the CEO of Revitalize T-Town.
+She’s done a ton to help this community, and they have an [upcoming event on April 28](https://revitalizettown.org/events/) that sounds like a ton of fun.
 This organization is truly something special, so let’s get right into our conversation.&nbsp;

 **Can you tell us a little bit about what you guys do here in Tulsa and how you give back to your community?&nbsp;**